 CLASSIFICATION NO. 169

-Under general supervision, to investigate license compliances and damage inflicted by dogs to livestock; to impound and quarantine dogs; to care for and dispose of dogs in accordance with State and County laws and regulations; to do other work as required.
+Under general supervision, to perform independent office and field work, investigate, impound care for and dispose of dogs in accordance with State and County laws and regulations; to do other work as required.

-The Dog Control Officer 1 works independently under the general direction of leadworker and administrative staff.
+The Animal Control Officer 1 works independently under the general direction of a lead worker and field supervisor.
 Employees in this classification must enforce ordinances while demonstrating tact and maintaining cooperative relationships with the public.
 The incumbent investigates complaints, checks dogs for licensure, and transports dogs to the shelter.
-Dog Control Officer 1 is differentiated from Dog Control Officer 2 which is the leadworker position in the series.
+Animal Control Officer 1 is differentiated from Animal Control Officer 2 which is the leadworker position in the series.

 Duties may include but are not limited to the following: